Conveuropean logo

 Gdansk Poland

-The last weekend of October I had the chance to visit Poland for second time.
-In this opportunity we went to Gdansk, a beautiful city in the Baltic sea, that was completely destroyed during WWII, but that was very well restored.
-Here is a picture in Długi Targ (Long Market) showing the Neptune Fountain with the Main Town hall in the background.
-I highly recommend to visit this city!
+The last weekend of October I had the chance to visit Poland for the second time.
+On this occasion, we went to Gdansk, a beautiful city in the Baltic Sea that was completely destroyed during WWII but was very well restored.
+Here is a picture in Długi Targ (Long Market) showing the Neptune Fountain with the Main Town Hall in the background.
+I highly recommend visiting this city!

 Vasamuseet, Stockholm